Reinachan/Reina-AniList-Userscripts/README.md

 ## Contribution Guide

+- Run `npm install` to install node modules.
+Required every time package.json has changed

 - Use `npm run watch` to build on each save.
-Useful when you have the userscript running from a local file <br> You can easily setup that with [Violentmonkey](https://violentmonkey.github.io/posts/how-to-edit-scripts-with-your-favorite-editor/#install-a-local-script).
+Useful when you have the userscript running from a local file.
+You can easily setup that with [Violentmonkey](https://violentmonkey.github.io/posts/how-to-edit-scripts-with-your-favorite-editor/#install-a-local-script). <br> Otherwise, you can run `npm run build` to manually build the userscript and import it yourself.

 - Uses [userscripter](https://github.com/SimonAlling/userscripter) framework with TypeScript.